 The human-tool combination becomes ideal

-"We see machine learning emerging technologies more as tools
+hold: "We see machine learning emerging technologies more as tools

-rather than the holy grail of cybersecurity that will replace human hackers."
+rather than the holy grail of cybersecurity that will replace human

-Fluid Attacks, we preserve the idea of mixing humans and tools.
+Fluid Attacks, we preserve the idea of mixing humans and

+tools.
 The latter provide high-speed but low-accuracy reports.
+The

-are more accurate and access more profound and complex issues.
+more accurate and access more profound and complex issues.